dobkir/travel_landing/README.md

 The site has a responsive design and is adapted for devices with different screen sizes.

+Pure template on html5/css3.
+It was created without a task runner, without a framework.

 Swiper Slider library is the easy way to create and manage sliders on a website.
 It uses in this project.<br> Link to the Swiper official docs: [https://swiperjs.com/](https://swiperjs.com/)<br>